 Unlike the Federal Reserve, investors deal with a limited capital base so their decisions must also incorporate alternative opportunities that may have higher expected risk-adjusted returns.
 In the context of one’s portfolio, there is some credence in re-balancing; selling some of what has performed well to buy more of what has not.
 This works to a lesser degree for individual stocks than it does for asset classes, yet it’s possible to enhance portfolio returns versus a simple buy and hold strategy.
 Think about it this way: since stocks that increase in price become a larger part of the portfolio at the same time as their forward return expectations are reduced, the portfolio’s expected return will be lower compared to re-allocating into the stocks with lower weights and higher expected returns.
 This, of course, is far from rudimentary or a free lunch; it’s dependent on the investor’s ability to accurately gauge the intrinsic values of all held stocks at all times and the costs of transacting.
 It’s certainly possible that a price increase equals or even lags the increase in intrinsic value, in which case the expected return is still reasonable and should not be sold.

 The biggest argument against selling is one of the two unavoidables.
 Not death, but taxes.
 Evidence has shown that low turnover portfolios outperform high turnover ones precisely for this reason.
-Imagine if when initiating a position, the buy order was filled at a price 15- 25% above the current price yet your cost basis was set at the current price.
-Increased deliberation would be in order, don’t you think?
 The drag from capital gains taxes weighs heavily on compound returns.
-Too often, investors’ time horizons are shorter than believed, causing more frequent turnover and a large chunk of gains being wired to the tax man rather than pocketed.
-Investing with a long-term time horizon means sell decisions should come few and far between, but it isn’t easy to be so patient.
+Too often, investors’ succumb to short-term time horizons, leading to more frequent turnover and a large chunk of gains being wired to the tax man rather than pocketed.
+Investing with a long-term time horizon means sell decisions should come few and far between, but being patient amidst the noise isn’t easy.

 Inevitably, hindsight bias will affect the assessment of the decision based on the outcome.
 As sure as the sun rising every morning, price action will cause angst because “of course you shouldn’t have sold” if the price rises or “should’ve sold” if the price declines.
 But the actual outcome was only one of many possible outcomes.
 Ignore the subsequent price action and focus on the decision process.
-A good practice would be to write down the basis for every buy and sell decision in order to mitigate hindsight and outcome bias.
-Documentation of what you thought at the time and what got right and wrong is also beneficial in distinguishing the relative influences of skill and luck.
-Not every decision is black or white, but being able to review and analyze your thought process will improve the quality of decision-making going forward.
+A good practice is to write down the basis for every buy and sell decision in order to mitigate hindsight and outcome bias.
+Documentation of what you thought at the time of the decision and what got right and wrong is beneficial for distinguishing the relative influences of skill and luck.
+No decision-outcome will be black or white, but being able to review and analyze your thought process will greatly improve the quality of your decision-making going forward.

 Although rare, great businesses with strong competitive moats can become overpriced and trade sideways for decades.
 No one can or should try to time the market, but price matters to expected and realized returns.
 When multiples are high, expectations and optimism are also high, likely signaling lower expected returns.
 If price shoots beyond the intrinsic value to a noticeable degree, selling or allocating capital elsewhere is justifiable, even when capital gains taxes must be paid.
 Nothing precludes a stock from being bought again, even if the price goes nowhere for a while.
 Though trying to dance in and out based on market sentiment is a fool’s errand.